Is It Okay To Get A Tattoo During Pregnancy?

 Make sure you’ve picked a good facility to get tattooed in.

 The first thing to look for is the overall cleanliness of the studio.
-If it doesn’t look spotless when you walk in, it might not be the right place to get tattooed (especially while pregnant).
+If it doesn’t look spotless when you walk in, it might not be the right place to get tattooed (especially when pregnant).

 Look for a business license and any certifications that the tattoo parlor or the individual artists have.
 If the staff gets surly with you when you ask to see these, or are reluctant to show them, take your business elsewhere.

-Make sure they have an autoclave on the premises (that’s the machine tattoo artists use to sterilize their equipment).
+Make sure they have an autoclave on the premises.
+That’s the machine tattoo artists (and surgeons/dentists) use to sterilize their equipment.
 Every tattoo artist should also be following the typical safety and cleanliness protocols.
 If you notice anyone tattooing without gloves or appearing to reuse a needle (or any other disposable equipment), instead of getting a new one straight from the package, leave.

 Also, be comfortable asking questions and raising concerns.
-A reputable tattoo parlor will take pride in their safe and clean practices, not get defensive when queried about them.
+A reputable tattoo studio will take pride in their safe and clean practices – not get defensive when queried about them.

 Work with an Experienced Tattoo Artist

 Not everyone who is working in a tattoo parlor is a licensed tattoo artist.
-Some of them might be aspiring tattoo artists, doing an apprenticeship under an experienced tattoo artist.
+Some of them might be aspiring tattoo artists, doing an apprenticeship under an experienced and licensed employee.

-There are times when working with an apprentice is just fine – while you’re pregnant is not one of them.
+There are times when working with an apprentice is just fine – while you’re pregnant is probably not one of them.

 An experienced tattoo artist will usually be more knowledgeable about the various risks and complications that could take place in a tattoo session, and they’re also more likely to know how to manage and deal with those complications safely.

 Tell Your Tattoo Artist You’re Pregnant

-You might think telling them about your personal life doesn’t matter, but letting the tattoo artist know you’re pregnant alerts them to the fact that you’re at greater risk.
-Knowing that, they’re likely to be extra cautious and might even take additional precautions when preparing and handling their equipment.
+You might think telling them about your personal life doesn’t matter, but informing the tattoo artist you’re pregnant alerts them to the fact that you’re at greater risk.
+Knowing that, they’re likely to be extra cautious and take additional precautions when preparing and handling their equipment.
+They’ll also likely be much more diligent in checking your comfort levels throughout the entire process.

 Follow Aftercare Instructions Strictly